jamuraa/base0.net/_posts/2011-10-23-october-diet-report.markdown

 {{ "diet/beforeafter/summer_2010_to_october_2011.jpg" | postsizeimage }}

-That looks pretty good, partially because I was actually eating in the first pic, but I can't really find a better "before" pic for msyelf.
+That looks pretty good, partially because I was actually eating in the first picture, but I can't really find a better "before" picture for myself.
-The [before][2] and [after][3] pics are available in full size too.
+The [before][2] and [after][3] pictures are available in full size too.
 I'm also wearing my new jeans in this picture, which are size 38.
 Compared to my old size I've lost about 10 inches.
-The shirt I'm wearing is a size Large, and the before pic I'm wearing a 3XL shirt.
+The shirt I'm wearing is a size Large, and the before picture I'm wearing a 3XL shirt.
 It's pretty great, but feels strange when I'm wearing clothes that are so small now.